 In this paper a segmentation algorithm based on clustering with GMM is proposed.
 The main novelty of this work is a smoothness prior which apart from constraining adjacent pixel to belong in the same cluster captures the image edge structure.
 Thus, it does not enforce smoothness across segment boundaries.
 Another important feature of the herein proposed segmentation algorithm is that all required parameters are estimated from the data.
 Thus, this algorithm is automatic and does not require empirical parameter selection like many recent state-of-the-art segmentation algorithms.
-An important perspective of this study is to automatically estimate the number of components K. To
+An important perspective of this study is to automatically estimate the number of components K. To this end, criteria appropriate to constrained mixtures could be conceived.

 Figure 4.
 Segmentation examples using the proposed edge preserving spatially variant mixture.
-From left to right, the columns show: the original image, segmentation with K=5, K=10 and K=15 kernels.
+From left to right, the columns show: the original image, segmentation with K = 5, K = 10 and K = 15 kernels.